 Student Cost Amount

-7

 Additional parking stickers \$2

 Audit fee for a course \$500

-Continuation fee \$415

-Mount Mercy ID card replacement \$25
+Mount Mercy ID card replacement fee \$25

-fee

 Official transcript \$7

 Replacement diploma \$75

 Returned check \$25

-Graduation fee \$50

 A student enrolled in any of the graduate programs at Mount Mercy is eligible to apply for federal financial aid.
 Institutional financial aid is not available for graduate program students.
 To qualify for any financial aid at Mount Mercy, students must: